ngnma/Coursera-crawler/README.md

 # Coursera-crawler
-This is a crawler for Deeplearning Specialization(Coursera)
+This is a crawler for Deeplearning Specialization(Coursera) based on python3.8.5
+- Database : MySql
+- Programming Language : Python
+- Library : Selenium